moneybutton/yours-channels/docs/yours-lightning.md

   - note: msgUpdate contains output list, Carol's commitment tx, and both party's multisig address path
 - if the Channel object for this multisig address does not yet exist, create it
-- msgUpdateRes = asyncHandleMsgUpdate(msgUpdate)
+- msgUpdate = asyncHandleMsgUpdate(msgUpdate)
-  - note: msgUpdateRes contains output list and Bob's commitment tx
+  - note: msgUpdate contains output list and Bob's commitment tx
-- send msgUpdateRes to Bob
+- send msgUpdate to Bob
 - wait until funding tx is confirmed to blockchain
 - channel is now open